swiftlang/swift-evolution/proposals/mmmm-spawn-let.md

 The example uses APIs defined in the Structured Concurrency proposal: `detach` to obtain a handle for the detached task which we can cancel explicitly.
 This allows us to easily illustrate that a `spawn let` entered within a task that _already is cancelled_ still spawns the child task, yet the spawned task will be immediately cancelled - as witnessed by the `true` returned into the `childTaskCancelled` variable.

 This works well with the co-operative nature of task cancellation in Swift's concurrency story.
-Tasks which are able and willing to participate in cancellation handling, need to check for its status using `Task.isCancelled` or `try Task.checkCancellation()` where apropriate.
+Tasks which are able and willing to participate in cancellation handling, need to check for its status using `Task.isCancelled` or `try Task.checkCancellation()` where appropriate.

 ### Analysis of limitations and benefits of `spawn let`

 #### Comparing with `TaskGroup`

-Semantically, one might think of a `spawn let` as sugar for manually using a task group, spawning a single task within it and collecting the result from `group.next()` wherever the spawn let declared value is `await`-ed on.
-As we saw in the Motivation section of the proposal, such explicit usage of groups ends up very verbos and error prone in practice, thus the need for a "sugar" for the specific pattern.
+Semantically, one might think of a `spawn let` as sugar for manually using a task group, spawning a single task within it and collecting the result from `group.next()` wherever the `spawn let` declared value is `await`-ed on.
+As we saw in the [Motivation](#motivation) section of the proposal, such explicit usage of groups ends up very verbose and error prone in practice, thus the need for a "sugar" for the specific pattern.

-A `spawn let` declaration, in reality, is not just a plain sugar-syntax for task groups and can make use of additional known-at-compile time structure of the declared tasks.
-For example, it is possible to avoid heap allocations  for small enough spawn let child tasks, avoid queues and other mechanisms which a task group must make use of to implement it's "by completion order" yielding of values out of `next()`.
+A `spawn let` declaration, in reality, is not just a plain sugar-syntax for task groups, and can make use of additional known-at-compile-time structure of the declared tasks.
+For example, it is possible to avoid heap allocations for small enough `spawn let` child tasks, avoid queues and other mechanisms which a task group must make use of to implement its "by completion order" yielding of values out of `next()`.

 This comes at a price though, spawn let declarations are less flexible than groups, and this is what we'll explore in this section.